tomcritchlow/tomcritchlow.github.io/wiki/drafts/2023-01-25-small-databases.md

 To highlight this tension, consider a couple of examples:

-* For example, the personal website of Rob Giampietro [lined and unlined](https://linedandunlined.com/) has a lovely index-view of content but defaults to a site: search in Google to handle search.
+* The personal website of Rob Giampietro [lined and unlined](https://linedandunlined.com/) has a lovely index-view of content but defaults to a site: search in Google to handle search.
-* The Cyberfeminismindex is an amazing collection of 828  which is a single file with 100k lines of code
+* The [Cyberfeminism Index](https://cyberfeminismindex.com/) is an amazing collection of 828 resources, each with notes and quotes.
+Although the site has search the whole thing is a single HTML file with 100k+ lines of code.
 * Jarrett Fuller publishes a lovely collection of readings for people interested in design [readings.design](https://readings.design/) that has 251 resources but what appear to be manually created tags and no search.

-To be clear I'm not being critical of these resources!
+To be clear, I'm not being critical of these resources!
 I very much enjoy them all and love that they exist.
-But I think they highlight a kind of under-served need.
+Indie web creators will use [digital bricolage](https://tomcritchlow.com/2023/01/20/digital-bricolage/) to use whatever tools they have to build things and that's great.
+The Cyberfeminism Index even has an explict focus on long-term maintainability and lack of dependencies which is great.

+But it shows some of the potential use cases where people are looking for "database publishing".

 These are all individuals - personal things.
 But this challenge applies to institutions too.
 Here's the digital art foundation Rhizome on building their archive of digital art projects Artbase: